cloudfoundry/diego-release/README.md

 - [Deployment Constraints](docs/deployment-constraints.md) describes the dependencies that must be deployed before deploying the Diego cluster and restrictions on Diego instance update order and rates to ensure correct cluster operation.
 - [Deprecations](docs/deprecations.md) lists deprecated BOSH job properties, component metrics, and endpoints and fields for Diego component APIs.

+### <a name="configuration-at-scale"></a> Configuration at Scale

+- [Component Scaling & Performance Tuning](docs/scaling-and-performance-tuning.md) describes recommendations and considerations on how to scale Diego components and their dependencies effectively.

 ### <a name="security-configuration"></a>Security Configuration